I love this Mango Vinaigrette! This is a perfect savory and sweet combination.

 - Step 3 Season with salt and pepper.

-- Step 4 Note: If mango puree is too thick, add some water.
+- Step 4 Note: If the mango puree is too thick, add some water.